Accademia Bizantina: where does the name come from?

 Everyone pictures the rock band starting out in a garage… but where and how does an early music ensemble come into being?

 Well, in our case, everything started at a bar table.
-It was 1982 and three classmates at the conservatory, with uncommon talent and resourcefulness, got together for a coffee: they were Angelo Nicastro, a viola virtuoso and now the director of the Ravenna Festival, Romano Valentini, a pianist, organist and harpsichordist, as well as the orchestra’s general manager in the 1990s and 2000s, and Luciano Bertoni, a world-renowned double bass virtuoso.
+It was 1982 and three classmates at the conservatory, with uncommon talent and resourcefulness, got together for a coffee: they were Angelo Nicastro, a violist and now the director of the Ravenna Festival, Romano Valentini, a pianist, organist and harpsichordist, as well as the orchestra’s general manager in the 1990s and 2000s, and Luciano Bertoni, an excellent violist.

 And then what happened?